batteries-included/batteries-included/static/src/content/doc/major_parts_install.md

 ### Directories

-- `cli` This is a small statically compiled rust project that producces the bcli command line application.
+- `bi` This is a small statically compiled golang project that producces the bcli command line application.
-- `cli/src/tasks` These are small composabile bits of functionality that do one thing during install or debugging.
-- `cli/src/commands` These implement the commands that are directly callable from the command line.
-Currently only `dev`.
+- `bi/cmd` This is the code for the bcli command line application.
+It's a small golang project that uses cobra for command line arguments.

 ## Control Server